iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 **Notes**:
 - `solid_entry_points` is a set of hashes that are considered solid even though we do not have them or their past in database.
 They often come from a snapshot file and allow a node to solidify without needing the full tangle history.
-The hash of the genesis transaction is also a solid entry point.
+The hash of the genesis message is also a solid entry point.
-- `confirmation_index` is the index of the milestone that confirmed the bundle.
+- `confirmation_index` is the index of the milestone that confirmed the message.

 ### Example

-In this example, there are 26 bundles labeled from `A` to `Z`.
+In this example, there are 26 messages labeled from `A` to `Z`.
-The set of red bundles `{A, B, C, E, F, H}` is confirmed by milestone `H`.
+The set of red messages `{A, B, C, E, F, H}` is confirmed by milestone `H`.
-The set of purple bundles `{D, G, J, L, M, N, K, I, O, S, R, V}` is confirmed by milestone `V`.
+The set of purple messages `{D, G, J, L, M, N, K, I, O, S, R, V}` is confirmed by milestone `V`.
-The set of blue bundles `{Q, U, X, Y, Z, W, T, P}` is confirmed by another milestone.
+The set of blue messages `{Q, U, X, Y, Z, W, T, P}` is confirmed by another milestone.

 ![][Tangle]